craigmarksmith/qwilr/README.md

 - Stocks can be sold at a fraction of a cent.
 - this.setState sometimes takes time to respond, so sometimes setting the localstorage from the state in addToBalance didn't work
 - it's already getting too big and complex.
 I'd like to more to redux next (or apollo if I add an graphql api)
+- getting node and react working together with webpack